Kārlis Irbe: Biography

 During the First World War he lived in Russia and Ukraine where in 1915 he became pastor in Kharkiv to the Latvian refugee congregation.
 In 1917 he returned to Moscow and founded the first Latvian Church in Moscow.
 In 1917 he also began work on the establishing the Latvian Lutheran Church.
 With the permission for the establishment of the Consistory, the Russian Ministry of Justice appointed Kārlis Irbis as the President of the Latvian Evangelical Lutheran Consistory with the right of the General Principle.
 In 1920 Irbe returned to Latvia and participated in the creation of the constitution of the Latvian church.
-The 2nd Sinode of Pastors and Presenters of the Evangelical Lutheran Church of Latvia took place in Riga between 21 to 24 February 1922.
+The 2nd Sinode of Pastors and Presenters of the Evangelical Lutheran Church of Latvia took place in Riga between 21 and 24 February 1922.
 In a secret election, Irbe was elected bishop of the Evangelical Lutheran Church of Latvia with 347 votes in favor.
 He was consecrated bishop by the Archbishop of Uppsala Nathan Söderblom on 16 July 1922 in St James's Church in Riga.